playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 libraryDependencies += "com.typesafe.play" %% "play-json" % "2.6.0"
 ```

-Also, Play JSON has a separate versioning scheme, so the version no longer is in sync with the Play version.
+Also, play-json has a separate release cycle from the core Play library, so the version no longer is in sync with the Play version.

 ### Play Iteratees moved to separate project